mklfarha/gpg/README.md

 <img src="./docs/imgs/gpg-auth.png" height="100px" alt="GPG Auth" title="GPG Auth">

-(if prompted again, cancel, at this point you should see the playground)
+(if prompted again, cancel; at this point, you should see the playground)

-Add the token just generate in the headers and reload
+Add the token generate in the headers and reload

 ```
 {